 I was on my way to photograph the sunset along the shores of Green Bay which requires me to head out through the country roads but I didn’t get all that far.
 This splendid gray fox was ducking in and out of a few cars on a piece of property right in town.

 Normally, I get ever so close to a wood duck in the wild and it rapidly takes to flight.
-I have been practicing my master skills of patience and stalking the drake wood ducks on this little retention pond down the street from my home.
+I have been practicing the master skill of patience by stalking the drake wood ducks on a little retention pond down the street from my home.
 Hoping to come up with one, head on excellent keeper photo.

 Every morning I say hello and talk to the young deer just off my walking path.
 My daughter thinks I am a little whacky because I talk to the animals.
 Maybe, I am?

 Northern Shoveler Ducks